aocg-ucm/diffractio/README.rst

 * Slits, double slits
 * Lenses, diffractive lenses, aspherical lenses.
 * Gratings, prisms, biprism
-* Rough surfaces, dust ks are defined as plane.
-However, in the XZ and XYZ frames, volumetric mask are also defined.
+* Rough surfaces, dust are defined as plane.
+However, in the XZ and XYZ frames, volumetric mask are also possible.

 .. image:: mask1.png